Porsche Macan SUV - Practicality & boot space

 Headroom isn't quite as generous as you’ll find in more conventionally styled models and the optional panoramic sunroof reduces it further, so bear this in mind if you frequently carry several adult passengers.

-The Macan has a 500-litre boot, which is 75 litres smaller than a Range Rover Evoque's and not as generous as that offered by the Audi Q5 or BMW X3, either.
-The rear seats fold flat to make it easy to slide in heavy items, and the car has a maximum load capacity of 1,500 litres.
+The Macan has a 488-litre boot, which is smaller than a Range Rover Evoque's and not as generous as that offered by the Audi Q5 or BMW X3, either.
+The 40:20:40 split and folding rear seats make it easy to slide in heavy items, and the car has a maximum load capacity of 1,503 litres.
 The boot also has a wide opening that makes it easy to squeeze in awkward items.

 Every Macan can tow a braked trailer or caravan weighing up to 2,000kg.
-The more powerful Turbo models are naturally best suited to this type of work.
+The more powerful versions are naturally best suited to this type of work.
 A factory-fitted electric folding towbar costs around £850.